michellejm/guns_in_America/index.md

 There are a few ways to think about this.
 One of which is spin, but another is of political sentiment.
 This is an analysis only of articles about gun control, not overall coverage, and the Nation is by far the most liberal and progressive of all the outlets highlighted here.
 It should also come as no surprise that journalists and consumers of the Nation are outraged about the state of American gun policies, and outrage that is reflected in the sentiment analysis of the first sentence of articles about gun control.

-In every single category, the Nation had a disproportionate amount of articles with negative sentiment.
-However, where they truly stand out is with the government topic.
+In every single category, the Nation had a disproportionate ratio of articles with negative sentiment.
+However, where they truly stand out is with the government topic generally.
 On all topics related to the government, 100% started with negative sentiment.
 No other paper has a perfect score on any of the topics.
 On the more specific topics, 100% of articles about Trump, background checks, sales, and assault weapons were rated as having negative sentiment.
-The topics that had the lowest ratio of negative sentiment were those about incidents.
+The topics that had the lowest ratio of negative sentiment were those about incidents (Parkland and New York City).

 If we look at these trends more closely, we see that with the exception of the Nation, there are very few outliers.
-The set of charts below parallels those above by ordering the papers from most conservative to most liberal.
+The set of charts below parallels those above by ordering the papers from most conservative to most liberal and illustrates the percent of negative sentiment by general topic.

 ![sentiment chart](top_papers.png)

-If we look instead at the more specific topics, the pattern stays roughly the same: with the exception of the Nation, there are few outliers or trends in the data.
+If we look instead at the more specific topics, the pattern stays roughly the same: with the exception of the Nation, there are only a few outliers, and no readily discernable trends.

 ![sentiment chart](top_papers_all.png)

-There are some other datapoints that stand out in this analysis: Infowars, the Blaze, MSNBC, and NPR all have 0% negative sentiment in articles about Trump, which may initially be surprising given that per the topic modelling analysis, it seemed that Trump was the most polarizing and hotly discussed topic.
-But it seems that across the political spectrum, journalists use less affective language when discussing the president.
+Notably, Infowars, the Blaze, MSNBC, and NPR all have 0% negative sentiment in articles about Trump, which may initially be surprising given that per the topic modelling analysis, it seemed that Trump was the most polarizing and hotly discussed topic.
+But it also seems that across the political spectrum, journalists use less affective language when discussing the president's response to shootings and gun control.

-There are a few additional numbers that stand out: Both InfoWars and the Blaze have high proportions of negative sentiment in articles about gun bans, both over 50%.
-Likewise, Breitbart, in addition to having a lot of articles about culture and the government tends to frame them negatively (67% of those articles are classified as negative sentiment).
+Additionally, both InfoWars and the Blaze have high proportions of negative sentiment in articles about gun bans: over 50%.
+Likewise, Breitbart, in addition to having many articles about culture and the government, tends to frame them negatively (67% of those articles are classified as negative sentiment).
 The Huffington Post does as well (50% of those articles are classified as negative sentiment), though they discuss it less often.

 ## Conclusions

+Overall, though our country is politically more polarized than ever, the language that we use to indicate that is complex.
+It's clear that media consumed by both parties is not uniform, and there is considerable difference in the way that gun control is covered.
+Though this study looked only at topic and sentiment, it offers a distant reading of "news" outlets.
+Though the truth of statements in the articles was not addressed, since, in our current political moment, the very idea of truth is somehow polarizing.

+And yet, this debate hits at the meaning of the constitution: who it was written for, and what it protects.
+There are two topics about the second amendment.
+The first is about the national conversation, following it on twitter and the news, the second is about families, federal and state laws, rights, and taking up arms.
+Ultimately, these two topics are very different: the first is about the national debate, who we are, and the voice of the people, the second is about the laws that govern the United States, and how those laws are interpreted.
+Outlets across the political spectrum discuss both of these nearly equally, even if they ascribe different meaning to the answers.

+However, liberal and conservative outlets have measurably different ways of framing the relationship between gun control, culture, and national identity.
+For conservative outlets, this topic centers around laws, owners, crime, violence, and "America" whereas for liberal ones, it centers around taking action, supporting issues, policies, signing, and "the nation".
+To this topic, whether we live in "a nation", or "America" says a lot about how we think about gun control (notably, "America" and "American" actually appear slightly more frequently in liberal outlets compared to conservative, but not with respect to this topic).

+Furthermore, topics such as Trump's responses and videos of incidents and protests are unevenly covered: some outlets give them a lot of attention whereas others give them significantly less.
+This may indicate different coverage styles (i.e., some outlets don't cover these because it doesn't fit into their mission) or it may indicate the polarization *within* each political pole.
+Further study of coverage of different topics is necessary to better understand if this polarization is specific to gun control or more general.